karamba3d/K3D_NightlyBuilds/README.md

 # Karamba3D NightlyBuilds
 This repository contains the nightly builds version of Karamba3D for Rhino6 and Rhino7.
-Rhino5 is no longer supported
+Rhino5 is no longer supported.

 ## Download